 Comparable to Many Bar Exams

-The Multistate Bar Exam (MBE) is a test component that the New York UBE has in common with the bar exam of most other jurisdictions.
-The New York bar exam includes the Multistate Essay Exam (MEE) and the Multistate Performance Test (MPT), as does the bar exam in many other jurisdictions (particularly the states that administer the UBE).
-The New York bar exam is not unusual in terms of those three multistate tests (MBE, MEE, and MPT) and its two-day duration.
+The New York bar examiners have adopted the Uniform Bar Exam.
+The components of the New York bar exam are the Multistate Essay Exam (MEE), the Multistate Bar Exam (MBE), and the Multistate Performance Test (MPT).
+The New York bar exam is typical of many bar exam in terms of administering those three multistate tests (MBE, MEE, and MPT) and its two-day duration.
 Although some jurisdictions have bar exams that include some part of a third day of testing, and a few jurisdictions have bar exams that are less than two days of testing, New York falls within the majority of jurisdictions that have a two-day bar exam.
-Still, it is difficult to prepare for and take a two-day bar exam.